eranlev01/tendermind-weather-app/README.md

 Open your web browser and go to http://localhost:8100/.

 ## How to Use the App

 Register: Click the "Sign-up" button to create an account if you haven't already.
+Email verification is required (you will receive one)

 Login: After registering, log in to the app using your credentials.